 The “maize stabiliser”, according to Walkers is cornstarch.
 The ingredients are fine for FODMAPers, just stick with 1 or 2 cookies per serving.

 Manufacturer Description: “Our classic pure butter Gluten Free shortbread rounds offer a crumbly “melt in your mouth” texture – delicious.
 May also contain nuts.
 Store in a cool dry place.
 Suitable for vegetarians and Kosher OUD certified.”

 I had ordered the products from Vitacost and when I opened the boxes, all of the cookies were broken.
 Not one was intact.
 As I was going to grind them up for a crust, I wasn’t bothered, but you might be!
 Walkers sells directly from their site and they said that the GF version is more prone to breakage and that they bubble wrap each box thoroughly.

-I liked them.
-They were OK.
+I liked them!
 They didn’t seem as buttery as their classic version and also seemed a tad less sweet, which was actually a bonus in my book.